GluuFederation/docs-ce-prod/3.1.3/source/user-management/replace-expired-jks-scim.md

     keytool -delete -alias dummy -keystore fresher-scim-rs.jks -storepass secret -keypass secret -dname 'CN=oxAuth CA Certificates'
     ```

     This will create two files: `fresher-scim-rp.jks` and `fresher-scim-rs.jks`.
-You may like using different names and provide a password other than "secret".
-Files can have different passwords.
+You may prefer to change the names and provide a password other than "secret".
+The files can have different passwords.

-1. Add suitable keys and export two json files:
+1. Add suitable keys and export two JSON files:

     ```
     java -cp $JARS org.xdi.oxauth.util.KeyGenerator